yohannj/kali-template/README.md

 ```

 ## Setup tools
+### firefox
+Run `/vagrant/override_firefox.sh`.
+This will setup a predefined firefox profile with some bookmarks and plugins.

 ### zsh
 Run `. /vagrant/override_zsh.sh`.
 Personal commands (not provided in this repo) written in `/vagrant/zsh/.zshrc_personal_commands` will be added at the end of `.zshrc` when calling the `override_zsh.sh` script.